learn-co-curriculum/instant-datascience/README.md

 > What you see above in the gray box Python code.
 The content in the gray box is the code you type in.
 The number to the left is the line number of the code.
 Below the gray box is the **output** of running the code.
-So the output of creating a string, is just that same string - not very interesting.
+So the output of creating a string is just that same string - not very interesting.

 To create a **string** in Python, notice that we place quotes at the start and end of text.
 If we don't do this, Python will give us an error.